Choosing a Student Bank Account

 College presents many opportunities to step up to the plate and start taking on more responsibility.
 Just like making it to class on time and taking care of your dorm room, managing your money properly is your responsibility once you get to college.

 Fortunately, there are a plethora of student bank account options to help keep you in the green.
+Check out our expert tips on what to look for and where to find the best student banking accounts.

 - Convenient ATM locations close to campus.
 This will prevent students from withdrawing from other banks, which typically charge a fee if you’re not an account holder at that bank.